hoss/Light-light-switch/README.md

 ## Use

 Open with PlatformIO inside VS Code and bring the magic.
-Assumes you’re using a [Feather M4 Express][1] with an [OLED Featherwing][2].
+Assumes you�re using a [Feather M4 Express][1] with an [OLED Featherwing][2].
 Edit platform.ini if you want to use a different board.

 ## Resources
 * [Feather M4 Express][3].